starburstgem/starburst/README.md

 ## Use cases

-You may want to share with your users:
+Use Starburst to share announcements with your users, like:

-- A new feature announcement
+- A new feature
-- Warning about upcoming downtime
+- Upcoming downtime
-- A special coupon to upgrade to a premium plan
+- A coupon to upgrade to a premium plan

-In any case, users will see the message until they dismiss it, and then it won't appear again.
+Users will see the message until they dismiss it, and then won't see it again.

 ## Requirements

-### Authentication system like Devise or Clearance
+### Authentication
-Starburst needs to know who is currenty logged in.
-If you are using Devise or Clearance, Starburst will look at the current_user object automatically.
+Starburst needs to know who is logged in to your app.
+If you are using Devise, Clearance, or another authentication library that sets a current\_user method, you're all set.

-If you are using a different authentication system that does not have a current_user object, see advanced configuration below.
+If you use a different authentication system that does not set a current\_user method, [tell Starburst](#current_user) what method your library uses.

 ### Ruby and Rails